White House Propaganda, Graft: This Is Not Normal

 But wait, there’s more.
 The President of the United States is holding campaign rallies just one, two months into presidency.
 And he is raising “campaign funds” from donors.
 What?

-Meanwhile the Republicans in Congress, in the thrall of corporate and billionaire cash, assist rather than do itheir Constitutional duty to hold these people accountable.
+Meanwhile the Republicans in Congress, in the thrall of corporate cash and billionaires, assist their benefactors rather than do their Constitutional duty to hold these people accountable.

 This is like the story of the frog in boiling water.
 The water is starting to boil, but because the warming happens slowly, the frog gets used to it and doesn’t notice it is cooking.